jconorgrogan/Informational-Constructivism/README.md

 # Informational Constructivism

 When thinking about **anything** (reality, a system, a state), there are fundamentally three ways it can be with respect to differences or distinctions:

 **A) Absolutely No Difference (S₀)**
 *Pure, perfect sameness everywhere.
 Nothing is distinct from anything else.*

-**B) Absolutely All Differences (Ω)**
-*Every possible difference exists all at once.
-Infinite complexity.*

-**C) Something In Between**
-*There is at least one difference, but not all possible differences.*

----

-When thinking about anything (reality, a system, a state), there are fundamentally three ways it can be with respect to differences or distinctions:

-**A) Absolutely No Difference (S₀)**
-*Pure, perfect sameness everywhere.
-Nothing is distinct from anything else.*